-A ground tent for camping — and overlanding?
+A fast setup ground tent for camping and overlanding

 Camping vs. Overlanding has been covered here a few times — and while different — does not specifically dictate where you sleep.
 Some overlanders sleep in a rooftop tent, the bed of a truck, and some in a ground tent.
 It’s all up to your budget and preference.